-Figure below illustrates the SX1231 data processing circuit.
-Its role is to interface the data to/from the modulator/demodulator and the uC access points (SPI and DIO pins).
+Figure below illustrates the SX1239 data processing circuit.
+Its role is to interface the data from the demodulator and the uC access points (SPI and DIO pins).
 It also controls all the configuration registers.

 The circuit contains several control blocks which are described in the following paragraphs.